GFlorio/gflorio.github.io/cv.md

 This was done in close collaboration with a large industrial client, which mostly inspired its creation.
-I had to balance the needs of the client with the interests of the company in creating a widely useful product, and had to negotiate between stakeholders the development of features.
+I had to balance the needs of the client with the interests of the company in creating a widely useful product, and had to negotiate the development of features with stakeholders on both sides.

 The project itself was also very challenging, as it had an intricate domain and involved solving a particularly intractable combinatorial optimization problem.